The Symphony of Sound: Elevating Your High-End Basement Home Theater

 1. How much do acoustic treatments cost?

-Basic acoustic panels start around $50 per panel, although full-room treatments range from $500–$2,000, depending on size and materials.
+Basic acoustic panels start around $50 per panel, while full-room treatments range from $500–$2,000, depending on size and materials.

 2. Can I DIY my acoustic panels?